jakobharden/phd_dataset_compiler/README.md

 ### 2023-08-06, version 1.1

 - Moved the copyright notice to the bottom of the function file documentation in all file headers.
 The license stays the same (MIT).
-This was done to stay aligned to GNU Octave function file documentation definitions (copyright notice goes after the function synopsis).
+This was done to stay aligned with GNU Octave function file documentation definitions (the copyright notice goes after the function synopsis).
 Additionally, the help command (octave: >> help "function_file_name") is now parsing and displaying the function file documentation correctly.
-- No chages were made to the program logic.
+- No changes were made to the program logic.
 - Added a revision and release history to the README.md file.
 - Minor updates in the text of the README.md file.
-- published/released version 1.1 at the repository of Graz University of Technology; url: (https://repository.tugraz.at/)[https://repository.tugraz.at/]; doi: 10.3217/6qg3m-af058
+- published/released version 1.1 at the repository of Graz University of Technology; [doi: 10.3217/6qg3m-af058](https://doi.org/10.3217/6qg3m-af058)